TheSilvered/nest/docs/c_api/c_api-encoding.md

 Translate a string to another encoding.

-All pointers are expeced to be valid and not `NULL` except for `to_len` that can be `NULL` if there is no need to get the length of the output string.
+All pointers are expected to be valid and not `NULL` except for `to_len` that can be `NULL` if there is no need to get the length of the output string.

 **Parameters:**